libts/tslib/tests/filters/README.md

 descriptor file:
 * `evemu_<touchscreen_name>_desc` - evemu touchscreen descriptor file

-Each filter to be tested conists of a pair of 2 files:
+Each filter to be tested conists of 3 files:
 * `evemu_<filter_name>_tsconf` - ts.conf config file for tslib
 * `evemu_<touchscreen_name>_rec_<filter_name>` - evemu touch recording for the filter
+* `<filter_name>.expected` - the expected filtered result for the recording

 ### available filters to test
 * `debounce`